 At our Strategic Planning Day in October 2015, staff and the Board of Management reviewed our service philosophy and organizational identity and agreed that our purpose is: "Working with families to create a stronger Bega Valley community".
+This vision was re-affirmed at our annual planning day in June 2017.
 The organisation seeks to advance this vision by providing a safe, inclusive, responsive and respectful environment in which family members can develop skills and resources to keep children safe and strengthen family relationships.